 You may attach copies of time records to your application if you wish, but it is not required for an initial submission.
-If the BCE is unable to verify your work experience, however, you may be asked to supply them.
+If the Board is unable to verify your work experience, however, you may be asked to supply them.

-All work experience must be obtained within the three years prior to submission of your application, and it must have been obtained under current, active individual AND salon licenses.
+All work experience must be obtained within the three years prior to submission of your application, and it must have been obtained under active individual AND salon licenses.
 If any work experience was obtained before a license issue date or while a license was inactive or expired, it is not licensed work experience.

-Be aware that if your application is returned for corrections, the three years are counted from the date the application is received BACK in the BCE office and not the date it was first received.
+Be aware that if your application is returned for corrections, the three years are counted from the date the application is received BACK in the Board office and not the date it was first received.
 For that reason, it is possible you may “lose” work experience hours that were valid for an earlier submission.

-A current, active operator license is a prerequisite for obtaining a salon manager license, along with passing results from the Salon Manager Examination (no more than one year old) and verification of at least 2,700 hours of licensed work experience within the three years prior to your application (see question above).
+An active operator license is a prerequisite for obtaining a salon manager license, along with passing results from the Salon Manager Examination (no more than one year old) and verification of at least 2,700 hours of licensed work experience within the three years prior to your application (see question above).

-In order to avoid renewing your operator license for another three years, your COMPLETE Salon Manager License Application must be received in the BCE office NO LATER THAN your operator license expiration date.
+In order to avoid renewing your operator license for another three years, your COMPLETE Salon Manager License Application must be received in the Board office NO LATER THAN your operator license expiration date.
 Bear in mind that processing a salon manager application can take up to 15 business days.
 If the application is incomplete or the work experience cannot be verified, the application will be returned for corrections, and licensure will be delayed.